rasikh111/Github-Actions-Kubernetes/README.md

 ---

 **Feel free to reach out if you have any questions or need further assistance!**

-##Troubleshooting:
+---
+## Troubleshooting:
-- ensure change tag in workflow file your dockerhub username and repo
+- Ensure change tag in workflow file your dockerhub username and repo
 - And ensure i was used --insecure-tls that was not for production, because it was demo and apiserver not listen outside, i was used public ip in kubeconfig file, that was public ip of apiserver. because i was used self-hosted cluster(kubeadm).
-To ensure Tesing i make sure --insecure for deploy resoures.
+To ensure Tesing i make sure --insecure for deploy resources.
 ---
 ## Additional Resources

 - [GitHub Actions Documentation](https://docs.github.com/en/actions)